Endemic, epidemic, pandemic: what's the difference? | DW | 30.12.2021

 A disease that occurs regularly in certain regions is called endemic.
 When a disease becomes endemic, the number of people falling ill remains relatively constant over time.

-The number of cases is higher than in other areas, but does not increase over time.
-Over a certain period of time, approximately the same number of people contract the disease, again and again.
+The number of cases is higher than in other areas but does not increase over time.
+Over a certain period of time, approximately the same number of people repeatedly contract the disease.

-A typical example is malaria, which affects 300 million people worldwide every year, mainly in the tropics.
+A typical example is malaria, which annually affects 300 million people worldwide, with most cases in the tropics.

 As early as May 2020, the World Health Organization (WHO) predicted that the coronavirus could become an endemic virus.
-The delta and omicron variants have since shown how adaptable the virus is , similarly to the flu.
-That means it is out there in the world.
+The delta and omicron variants have since shown how adaptable the virus is , much-like the flu.
+An endemic means the virus is out there in the world.
 We have to learn to live with it in certain regions around the world.
 It will not disappear.

-An epidemic is spoken of when a disease occurs with unusual frequency in a certain region and in a limited period of time.
+The spread of a disease is termed an epidemic when it occurs with unusual frequency in a certain region and for a limited period of time.

 An epidemic occurs, for example, when the virulence of a particular pathogen changes: A virus mutates and becomes more contagious.